decentralized-identity/bbs-signature/draft-bbs-signatures.md

      i.e., L = length(messages).
 If no messages are supplied, the value of L MUST evaluate to zero (0).
-- R, is the non-negative integer representing the number of disclosed messages, i.e., R = length(disclosedIndexes).
-If no messages are disclosed, the value of R MUST evaluate to zero (0).
+- R, is the non-negative integer representing the number of disclosed (revealed) messages, i.e., R = length(disclosedIndexes).
+If no messages are disclosed, R MUST evaluate to zero (0).
-- U, is the non-negative integer representing the number of hidden messages, i.e., U = L - R.
+- U, is the non-negative integer representing the number of undisclosed messages, i.e., U = L - R.
 - prf_len = ceil(ceil(log2(r))/8), where r defined by the ciphersuite.